SBabs08/GCAM_KellerLab/Model_info/Readme.md

 This directory provides the installation guide to install and compile the binary GCAM source code on  any Linux based environment using the GCAM_InstallationGuide_V6_0.pdf.
 The nessesary pre requities nedded for this instalation are listed in the requierments.txt.

+GCAM releases can be found at - https://github.com/JGCRI/gcam-core/releases

 ## Additional Helpful Links